-Analysts on average were expecting a profit of 47 cents per share, according to Thomson Reuters.
+On that basis, analysts on average were expecting a profit of 59 cents per share, according to Thomson Reuters.

-EBay said gross merchandise volume - the total value of all goods sold on its websites - rose 2.4% to $20.95 billion in the first quarter.
+In a sign the investments may be paying off, gross merchandise volume (GMV) - the value of goods sold on eBay websites - rose 8% to $21.7 billion in the just-ended third quarter.